,

 Implementation

-At St. Philip’s, we follow the Blackburn Diocese syllabus of work and use the Understanding Christianity resources.
+At St. Philip’s, we follow the Manchester Diocese syllabus of work and use the Understanding Christianity and RE Today resources.
+50% of the curriculum is given to learning about Christianity and the other 50% to other religions.
 Lessons are planned and delivered around this scheme on a weekly basis by class teachers.
 Each unit of work will focus on a ‘big question’ that each child will work toward answering.
 Long term planning ensures that each year, children’s learning builds on what they have been previously taught.

-This scheme of work has two primary focusses:
+This scheme of work has three primary focusses:

 In order to implement our religious teaching successfully, we do the following: